-In April I read an article on Notable called “Why I am Trying Meditation Every Day for a Month” and I was immediately transfixed by Eric’s style of life, which looked incredibly familiar to mine.
-Also I found myself nodding in agreement at the explanation of his daily habits.
+In April I read an article on Notable called “Why I am Trying Meditation Every Day for a Month” and I was immediately transfixed by Eric’s style of life,

 Busy, busy, busy.
 Working, training, life.
 Email.
 Social Media.
 Busy.

 Responding the to buzz of my phone at every email, turning on my phone right after waking up and keeping it on until bed time.
 Reaching for the phone hour upon hour, my own electronic addiction, begging for constant attention.

 Sometimes when reaching into my purse and in seeking the phone I would melt into a blind panic when I couldn't feel the familiar and inviting rectangular shape at the tips of my fingers.
 Where is my phone?
 What will I do without it?
 The relief I would feel flood over me when I found the device was palpable, immediate.
 Thank God, there is my phone.

 Couple years ago Jon and I decided to keep our phones off the table at dinner and out of our bedroom.
 We'd made minimal rules about phone use but those two rules we stuck to, which I pridefully would explain to other friends and colleagues about our relationship.
 I easily adhered to this general "no-phone" principal when out with friends; but even that has waned in recent months.